 - Social interaction through meeting others on the trail, at the gym, or in a fitness class/group.
 Exercising with a buddy can provide accountability and companionship.

 Physical activity doesn’t need to be elaborate or expensive.
-It can be as easy as taking the dog for daily walks, playing with your kids, a bodyweight workout at home, or saving time with high-intensity interval training.
+It can be as easy as taking the dog for daily walks, playing with your kids, doing a bodyweight workout at home, or saving time with high-intensity interval training.
 Check out our blog post about adding physical activity to your workday here.
 You can achieve these many benefits with cardio, resistance, and flexibility training.
-There is also a lot of free resources to use, just ensure you choose a credible source and it is safe for your body.
+There are also a lot of free resources to use, just ensure you choose a credible source that is safe for your body.
 Choose a method and routine that fits your lifestyle and preferences to have consistent exercise in your daily life.

-Before engaging in a new activity, check with your healthcare provider to ensure it is safe to do so and it is the right program for your goals/needs.
+Before engaging in a new activity check with your healthcare provider to ensure it is safe to do so and it is the right program for your goals/needs.
 Our team at CURAVITA can help you start your exercise program and keep you functioning optimally to maintain your performance.
 Ask any of our providers if you need help getting started.